 Parenting a teenager isn't easy, but it can be a lot of fun if you follow a few basic guidelines, such as keeping a close relationship, supporting your kids as they learn from their mistakes, and serving as a good role model.

 Current alcohol law reform policy has highlighted an increase in parental responsibility around the supply and supervision of alcohol to young people.
-With new research available on the harmful effects of alcohol consumption, it is important for parents/caregivers to be informed about the risks and supported in ways to minimise the harm to their teenagers.
+With new research available on the harmful effects of alcohol consumption, it is important for parents/caregivers to know about the risks and as well as ways to minimise the harm to their teenagers.